OctopusDeploy/blog/blog/2018-08/packaging-netcore.md

 There are 2 things I've done quite specifically in setting up this step to make sure things go bang if the TeamCity and Octopus worlds aren't correctly aligned.
 The first is to leave the _Release number_ blank in TeamCity and configure the project settings in Octopus to use the package version, in the _Release Versioning_ setting.
 The second is to explicitly specify the exact package version that we just pushed to the feed as the package version the release must use, which we do through the additional arguments (yes, in hindsight this might have been better as a 1st class field and we might look at that in the future).

 Which brings us to the catch, if you trigger the release the package may not be available in the feed yet and Octopus won't be able to find it.
 By providing the specific version of the package we will force a build failure here if the package isn't available.
 Without this the release creation will default to auto selecting the most recent package and everything will look hunky dory until you realize some fix you thought had been released isn't actually there.
-Many hours of head scratching will ensure until you happen to notice the single digit difference in the package version to the release version.
+Many hours of head scratching will ensue until you happen to notice the single digit difference in the package version to the release version.

 So why did I also leave the _Release number_ blank in TeamCity, when you'd often see it set to `%build.number%`?
-Well if I forget to set the version explicitly via the additional parameters then the release in Octopus will end up with the version of the older package that got auto selected, this will either hard fail if that release already exists or will stand out when you look at the project overview.
+Well if I forget to set the version explicitly via the additional parameters then the release in Octopus will end up with the version of the older package that got auto selected (I have the project in Octopus set to use the package for the release versioning), this will either hard fail if that release already exists or will stand out when you look at the project overview.
 I.e. an incorrect release number is big and bold and much easier to spot in the UI than an incorrect package version within the release.

 Ok, now those are good counter measures to have in place, but they just warn us if it all goes wrong, how do we make sure it doesn't all go wrong?
 The best bet we've found is [Build chains](https://confluence.jetbrains.com/display/TCD10/Build+Chain).
-I'll leave most of how to deal with build chains as an exercise for the reader, but here's the setup I've used for a "Release" Build Configuration in my demo project.
+I'll leave most of how to deal with build chains as some homework for you, but here's the setup I've used for a "Release" Build Configuration in my demo project.

 ![TeamCity chained build general settings](netcorebuilds\tc-rel-gen.png)